Generic Name: pimecrolimus (PIM-e-KROE-li-mus)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Burning sensation, stinging, soreness, or feeling of warmth at the application site; cough; headache; nose or throat irritation; stuffy nose.
+Burning sensation, stinging, soreness, or feeling of warmth at the application site; cough; flu-like symptoms (eg, fever, chills, muscle aches, tiredness); headache; nose or throat irritation; stuffy nose.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); flu syndrome (eg, fever, muscle aches); severe or persistent burning sensation at the application site; skin infection (eg, redness, swelling, pus discharge); swollen lymph nodes (glands); warts, sores, or other new growths on the skin, including herpes skin infections (eg, cold sores, chickenpox, shingles); worsening of your condition.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in the size, shape, or appearance of a mole; severe or persistent burning sensation at the application site; skin infection (eg, redness, swelling, pus discharge); sores; swollen glands; unusual skin lumps or growths on the skin; viral skin infections (eg, cold sores, chickenpox, shingles, warts).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.